Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Config.md

 Once the changes have been made, you will need to rebuild your docker file using **/docker/TimescaleDB/build.cmd** and then restart the application.
 What we should now see is that the information shows up in the menu and options like so.

-## Changing the CANbus ID's in Splunk
+## Changing the CAN Bus ID's in Splunk
-Splunk uses a lookup table to convert raw CANbus Ids to text names.
-Currently if you change your CANbus IDs then you will need to regenerate this lookup file and provide it to Splunk.
+Splunk uses a lookup table to convert raw CAN Bus Ids to text names.
+Currently if you change your CAN Bus IDs then you will need to regenerate this lookup file and provide it to Splunk.
 You can do this buy running the following SQL against the timescaledb database from within PgAdmin which you can access via [http://localhost:5080](http://localhost:5080).

 ```
 SELECT data_pnt_can_id, data_pnt_name, dev_name, msrmnt_name FROM public.splunk_lookup_data;